Author of historical fiction and lover of music. I love writing gear reviews to help out other musicians.

 I'll be honest here.
 The first time I saw the Pawn Shop Super-Sonic during the 2013 Winter NAMM announcements, I was horrified.
 It seemed to be a guitar that would completely throw its wearer off balance in every way possible.
 This was an upside-down guitar, for crying out loud, and not in the good upside-down way.
 Everything looked absolutely and completely wrong with this guitar it suddenly... started to feel just right!

 If you're one of those people who don't like others to say of you, "What does he think he's doing?" this is most likely not the guitar for you.
 With three paint finishes- all sparkly and flaky- you'll have no choice but to draw all the attention while on stage.
 The pickups are Atomic humbuckers and can definitely lay a path of destruction as the name implies.
-These aren't chimey, bright or sweet but brash and aggressive, well-suited for rock and above.
+These aren't chimey, bright, or sweet but brash and aggressive, well-suited for rock and above.
 The Super-Sonic is most definitely a guitar worth checking out, plays great and sounds so surprising you really must get your hands on it to hear and feel the difference.

 Schecter Ultra III

 Schecter is normally equated with decently priced harder-edged guitars.
-While they make plenty of guitars worth checking out, I find their Retro series to be truly unique and well-worth the price in every way.
+While they make plenty of guitars worth checking out, I find their Retro series to be truly unique and well worth the price in every way.

 Late last year I saw an Ultra III hanging in the storeroom at a local guitar shop and instantly did a double-take.
 On a wall surrounded by the typical culprits- Fender, Gibson, Ibanez, PRS, etc, it was impossible not to be completely drawn to the Ultra III and plug it in.
 I was not disappointed.

-With a split pickguard and an odd placement of the volume and tone knobs (neck volume is nearest to the split in the pickguard, bridge volume closest to the bridge itself and the two tone knobs remaining), Schecter believes there can be beauty in non-uniformity.
-Add to this the stable TonePros bridge with fancy tailpiece and you've got a new guitar that looks like it sprung from the 1960s.
+With a split pickguard and an odd placement of the volume and tone knobs (neck volume is nearest to the split in the pickguard, bridge volume closest to the bridge itself, and the two-tone knobs remaining), Schecter believes there can be beauty in non-uniformity.
+Add to this the stable TonePros bridge with a fancy tailpiece and you've got a new guitar that looks like it sprung from the 1960s.
 Dual humbuckers (with coil-tapping) scream and are well suited for just about any style out there, contrary to how vintage it looks.
 It also has a set maple neck topped with rosewood to make each note sing, with an ash body for nicely balanced tonality.